-\Mandatory sanctions for the offenses of driving while under the influence and illegal per se.

-&lt;sup>9Mandatory sanctions for the offense of driving while intoxicated.

-&lt;sup>2Mandatory sanctions for the offenses of driving while intoxicated and illegal per se.

-TABLE 2 (continued) ANALYSIS BY STATES -- HIGH-INTEREST LEGISLATION

-The 48 hours (2nd off) and 30 days (3rd off) are not necessarily served consecutively.
+^xMandatory sunctions for the offenses of driving while under the influence and illegal per se. ^YMandatory sanctions for the offense of driving while intoxicated.
+2Mandatory sanctions for the offenses of driving while intoxicated and illegal per se.
+C=Consecutive, H=Hour(s), D=Day(s), M=Month(s), Y=Years(s), S=Suspension, R=RevocationImportant.
+A blank space in this table does not mean that a State does not have a sanction.It only means that a State does not have a mandalory sanction.
+TABLE 2 (continued) ANALYSIS BY STATES - HIGH-INTEREST LEGISLATION 'The 48 hours (2nd off) and 30 days (3rd off) are not necessarily served consecutively.
 The sanctions listed are for non-injury offenses.

-48 consecutive hours of imprisonment or 10 days of community service became mandstory when the Dept. of Motor Vehicles certified that an application for 23 USC §408 grant funds has been submitted to the U.S. Dept. of Transportation.

-The court must sentence defendants to at least one of these sanctions but may sentence them to more than one such sanction.
+348 consecutive hours of imprisonment or 10 days of community service became mandstory when the Dept. of Motor Vehicles certified that an application for 23 USC §408 grant funds has been submitted to the U.S. Dept. of Transportation.
+'The court must sentence defendants to at least one of these sanctions but may sentence them to more than one such sanction.
+Where the offender is not on probationary license status and the alcohol concentration was 0.10 but < 0.15.
+5Could be 5 yrs under the habibual offender law.

-"Must serve at least 48 consecutive hours.

-\Could be 5 yrs under the habibual offender law.

-Not more than 200 hours of community service in lieu of the fine.

-This sentence may not be suspended; however, the statute is silent as to probation.

-Or 14 days in a treatment facility.

-This sanction only applies to driving while under the influence offences.

-10 Must acryo 48 consecutive hours.
+6Not more than 200 hours of community service in lieu of the fine.
+'This sentence may not be suspended; however, the statute is silent as to probation.
+"This sanction may be served in a residential treatment facility.
+9This sanction only applies to driving while under the influence offenses.
+10Must serve 48 consecutive hours.

-One day imprisonment or 24 hrs of community service if rehabilitation is taken.

-48 hours must be served consecutively.
+"One day imprisonment or 24 hrs of community service if rehabilitation is taken.
+1248 hours must be served consecutively.
 However, if the defendant agrees to participate in a 1 yr treatment program, the jail term is reduced to 1 dy or, as an alternative, the offender may perform 24 hrs of community service.

-48 con hrs if the defendant is eligible for the work release program.

-Three (3) consecutive 24 hour periods in a house of correction and seven (7) consecutive 24 hour periods in a DWI detention center.

-Mandatury treatment of not less than 12 nor more than 48 hours; this time is to be spent in an intoxicated driver resource center.

-16 As a part of community supervision.
+1548 con hrs if the defendant is eligible for the work release program.
+"Three (3) consecutive 24 hour periods in a house of correction and seven (7) consecutive 24 hour periods in a DWI detention center.
+15Mandatory treatment of not less than 12 nor more than 48 hours; this time is to be spent in an intextrated driver resource center.
+16As a part of community supervision.

-Provided the defendant either (1) had a BAC level of 0.15 or more, (2) was driving 30 MPH over the speed and had a BAC level of 0.08 or more, (3) was eluding a police officer and had a BAC level of 0.08 or more, (4) refused to submit to a chemical test or (5) was driving a vehicle with a passenger under 16 years old.

-Mandetory community service regardless of whether there is a mandatory imprisonment sanction.
+17Provided the defendant either (1) had an alcohol concentration of 0.15 or more, (2) was driving 30 MPH over the speed and had an alcohol concentration of 0.08 or more, (3) was eluding a police officer and had an alcohol concentration of 0.08 or more, (4) refused to submit to a chemical test or (5) was driving a vehicle with = passenger under 16 years old.
+"Mandatory community service regardless of whether there is a mandatory imprisonment sanction.
+10Applies to DWI offs that are not related to injury or death.
+20May not apply to certain offendors who have been suspended pursuant to the administrative per so law.
+21Applies only to driving while intoxicated offenses.
+22The law states that the right to operate a motor vehicle is "forfeited."
+29Hame incurcention is possible.